TAMUparametric/PPOPT/doc/portfolio.rst

 Markowitz Portfolio Allocation
 ==============================

+A fairly common trend in finance has been leveraging mathematical modeling and optimization to give better services to customers and drive better returns.
+For example, one of the most common decisions of someone who is investing in the stock market (or other markets) is how much of what thing to buy.
+One of the most common approaches utilizes the Markowitz Portfolio Theory (MPT) concept.
+Given some assumptions, we can assemble an optimization problem to solve that will give us what asset allocation in the portfolio should be.
+This concept was developed by the Economist Harry Markowitz, for which he was given the Nobel prize in Economics in 1990.

 The `Markowitz portfolio optimization <https://en.wikipedia.org/wiki/Modern_portfolio_theory>`_ problem is given as follows, where :math:`\Sigma` is the covariance of the commodities.
-In this example, we are considering only positive definite covariance matrices. :math:`R^*` is the return we wish to get, :math:`\mu` is the expected rate of return.
-The constraints are effectively specifying a return rate that we want, saying that the composition of our portfolio must sum to one (we only have one portfolio!) and that we can't have negative positions in any commodity.
+In this example, we are considering only positive definite covariance matrices. :math:`R^*` is the return we wish to get, and :math:`\mu` is the expected rate of return.
+The constraints effectively specify a return rate that we want, saying that the composition of our portfolio must sum to one (we only have one portfolio!) and that we cannot have negative positions in any commodity.

 .. math::
     \begin{align}